tashoym94/TPS25-SQLITE/README Teacher.md

 ```sql
 SELECT desiredcolumn(s) FROM tablename and ORDER BY desiredcolumn
 ```
-Let's say we want to view the different combinations of langauge and zipcodes in the demographcis table.
+Let's say we want to view the different combinations of language and zipcodes in the demographcis table.
 We would write this query:

 QUERY 1:
 ```sql